m-Py/k-plus-anticlustering/Simulation_Study/README.md

 - The directory "./datasets" contains the 10,000 data sets used in the simulation
 - R scripts that start with "0-functions" contain function definitions that are used throughout the simulation.
 These files are "sourced" from the R-scripts that start with numbers >= 1 ("1-Generate-Data.R"; "2-Call-Methods.R"; "3-Compute-Objectives.R"; "4-Aggregate-Results.R")
 - The script "1-Generate-Data.R" should not be called directly because doing so would generate another 10,000 data files in the directory "./datasets", but the data sets that were used in the paper already exist in that directory.
 Therefore, only execute the script if you *really* want more data sets, for example if you are interested in testing the generalizability of the simulation results.
-In that case you might want to delete all of the data sets that are already contained in the directory "./datasets".
+In that case you might want to first delete all of the data sets that are already contained in the directory "./datasets".
 - To reproduce the simulation (i.e., applying the anticlustering methods on the 10,000 data sets), execute all of the commands in the script "2-Call-Methods.R".
-It will apply all methods to all data sets.
-It will not reproduce the results exactly because the methods rely on random number generation.
+This will not reproduce the results exactly because the methods rely on random number generation.
 I did not include a fixed random seed as the results do not depend on a particular seed.
 Then calling "3-Compute-Objectives.R" will compute the results based on the anticlustering assignments.
 This step does not use random number generation.
   + Running "2-Call-Methods.R" will write the data sets "results-K2-solutions.csv", "results-K3-solutions.csv" and "results-K4-solutions.csv".
   + Running "3-Compute-Objectives.R" will write the files "results-K3-objectives-raw.csv", "results-K2-objectives-raw.csv" and "results-K4-objectives-raw.csv"
   + Running both simulation script probably takes about 1,5 days on a personal computer
-- If you want to restart a simulation, you should first delete the files "results-K2-objectives-raw.csv", "results-K3-objectives-raw.csv" and "results-K4-objectives-raw.csv" (and also "results-K2-aggregated.csv", "results-K3-aggregated.csv" and "results-K4-aggregated.csv" if you have already computed results using the scripts "3-Compute-Objectives.R" and "4-Aggregate-Results.R").
+- If you want to restart a simulation, you should first delete the files "results-K2-objectives-raw.csv", "results-K3-objectives-raw.csv" and "results-K4-objectives-raw.csv" (and also "results-K2-solutions.csv", "results-K3-solutions.csv" and "results-K4-solutions.csv" if you have already computed results using the script "3-Compute-Objectives.R").
 - To just reproduce the analysis reported in the paper (and not re-run the simulation), run the script "4-Aggregate-Results.R".
-To reproduce all results *exactly as presented* in the paper, check out the Rmd source file "Paper.Rmd" in the upper directory.
+To reproduce all results / graphs *exactly as presented* in the paper, check out the Rmd source file "Paper.Rmd" in the upper directory.
-- The file CODEBOOK.md contains information on the variables in the data sets "results-KX-objectives-raw.csv" and "results-KX-solutions.csv"
+- The file CODEBOOK.md contains information on the variables in the data sets "results-..-objectives-raw.csv" and "results-..-solutions.csv"
 - Make sure that the R working directory is set into this directory (i.e., the directory where this README file resides) when working with the simulation R scripts.

 ## Dependencies: